 5. For the purpose of this guide, we will focus on the simplest option, Wall.

 1. Set up your basic details such as the title, description and wallpaper of your Padlet "wall".

-2. Once this is done, you can move on to the advanced details that involve the posts and comments on posts as well as the web address to your padlet.
+2. Once this is done, you can scroll down to the advanced details that involve the posts and comments on posts as well as apply content filtering to your padlet.

-3. Next, configure the access to your Padlet under the People and Privacy section that has 4 standard options; Private, Password Protected, Organisation wide, and Secret.
+4. Configure the access to your Padlet under the Privacy section that has 4 standard options; Private, Password Protected, Organisation wide, and Secret.

-4. As shown in the image below, your padlet should be set to Secret (only viewable by embed code or link) and writable (Can Write).
+As shown in the image below, your padlet should be set to Secret (only viewable by embed code or link) and writable (Can Write).
 If you choose the "Organisation wide" option, it's restricted to users in your organization.
 Visitors not in your organization will be denied access, in this case, students won't be able to access them as they're not required to have accounts).

-5. Select Add Members (staff), if you wish to by entering their emails or usernames and adjust their individual permissions.
+5. Select Add Members (staff), if you wish to by entering their names, emails or usernames and adjusting their individual permissions.
 You can only add other staff that have a Padlet account.

 This is not one of our lovely professionally done videos, just a quick demonstration.